wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Barclay Two_** : They don't like being spotted

-**_Gideon_** : Anyway, I'd best let you gentlemen get on with things, I'm sure you charge by the hour, ha.
+**_Gideon_** : Anyway, I'd best let you gentlemen get on with things, I suppose you charge by the hour?
+Ha.
 In you go... that will ain't gonna read itself.

 - The curtains open
 - Mrs Tripps wheels the cake in